hollowverse-archive/hollowverse/README.md

 This will run the server straight from the source in `./server/src`.
 Nodemon will automatically refresh it on changes.

-### Building in production mode and deploying
+### Building in production mode

 * Build assets in production mode and run Firebase Hosting locally: `npm run server/firebase`
-* Deploy to Firebase: `npm run deploy` (You must have a `FIREBASE_TOKEN` environment variable set to the value obtained from running the command `firebase login:ci`)

-These commands are independent.
-It's not required to run anything before `npm run deploy`.
+This will build the JavaScript bundle in production mode and then execute `firebase serve`.

+## Deployment

+Deployment to Firebase happens automatically when a PR is merged to `master`.

 ## Built With